You are here: Home Insurance Health Insurance ... Open Enrollment Summary

 Answers to your practical questions such as how to travel safely despite your health condition, how to avoid getting infected by a pet, and what to say or not say to an insurance company.

-Most large employers and many smaller ones offer employees a chance to adjust health, life and other benefits during a set period of time each year.
+Most large employers and many smaller ones offer employees a chance to adjust health, life and other benefits during a set period of time each year with no questions asked about current or past health condition.
 This period is known as an Open Enrollment Period.
 For federal employees, it's called Open Season.

 An open enrollment period is a good time to reexamine your benefits and adjust them to your wishes given your current state of health and prognosis.